PierreSenellart/provsql/doc/source/user/probabilities.rst

 small treewidth yet whose joint width – and hardness – is large, so the bound has to be taken on the joint object (thesis Prop.
 4.2.11);
-when it *is* bounded, the probability is linear in the data, even though the query is #P-hard and the inputs are arbitrarily correlated.
+when it *is* bounded, the probability is linear in the data, even though the query is :math:`\#P`-hard and the inputs are arbitrarily correlated.

 Like the reachability route above, the compilation is **data-side**: it runs along a tree decomposition of the data – for correlated inputs, of